rolling-scopes-school/tasks/tasks/train-a/readme.md

 Feel free to use all your knowledge and skills to implement the project, as the assessment will take place in two stages:

-- Peer review: Your project will be reviewed by other team members.
+- Peer review: Your project will be reviewed by members of other teams in **cross-check session**.
-- Presentation: You will present your project to a jury that will evaluate not only the technical result but also teamwork, communication, and task distribution.
+- **Presentation**: You will present your project to a jury that will evaluate not only the technical result but also teamwork, communication, and task distribution.
 You will need to demonstrate each team member's contribution and area of responsibility.

 ## Clarifications